By Nikolas Vogt

 Many people promote Growth Hacking as a silver bullet or a collection of secret growth hacks or quick fixes.
 This view is too short-sighted.
 So what does Growth Hacking actually mean?
 Based on the most popular definitions, Growth Hacking is a structured approach to customer acquisition and retention that involves (often free) tactics which allow your product to market itself.
 It is grounded in rapid experimentation and leverages big platforms.

 Here are some examples of typical Growth Hacking approaches:

-To uplevel your career with Growth Hacking, join the waitlist for our intensive 6-week online course.
-Growth leaders from Silicon Valley and the European Tech Scene teach Google, Amazon, Project A, Netflix, TikTok, N26, and other tech giants acquire and retain customers.
+To uplevel your career with Growth Hacking, join the waitlist for our intensive programs.
+Growth leaders from Silicon Valley and European tech giants like Google, Amazon, TikTok, Spotify, and Skyscanner teach how to acquire and retain customers.